maarten-pennings/6502/3eeprom/README.md

 ![Arduino EEPROM programmer schematic](eeprom-programmer.png)

 I used 10k for the pull-ups and pull-downs.
 I used the quite large value of 1k for the current limiting resistors of the LEDs.
 V_R = 5-2 = 3V, so that I_R = 3/1000 = 3mA.
-If all 11+8 LEDs are on, they consue only 60mA.
+If all 11+8 LEDs are on, they consume only 60mA.
 Recall, the board is running from USB.

 And this a picture of my breadboard: